-The build process relies on obtaining source information from the web, therefore in some cases the content to be downloaded may no longer exist and ptxd ist go will fail.
-If this occurs, search the filename as it appears in the build output, download the file and place it in phyCORE-OMAP4-PD12.2.0/src directory in its compressed form.
+The build process relies on obtaining source information from the web, therefore in some cases the content to be downloaded may no longer exist or the path may have changed resulting in ptxdist go failures.
+Generally, if this occurs, the issue can be resolved by searching the filename as it appears in the build output, downloading the file and placing it in phyCORE-AM335x-PD12.1.0/src directory in its compressed form.